ranahitesh07/Digital-Minimalism-Tracker/README.md

 ## 📄 License

-MIT License
+MIT LICENSE — feel free to use, modify, or fork this.

 ---

 ## 🙌 Acknowledgement

-Built to promote mindful digital habits and inspired by Digital Minimalism by Cal Newport.
+Inspired by *Digital Minimalism* by Cal Newport.
+This is mostly a personal habit tracker — but I hope it helps others too.